Who should have a Cervical Screen Test?

 What is the Cervical Screening Test?

-The Cervical Screening Test (CST) has replaced the Pap test as the screening test to prevent cervical cancer.
+The Cervical Screening Test (CST) has replaced the Pap Smear test as the screening test for cervical cancer.
 The CST looks for the human papillomavirus (HPV).
-HPV is a common virus that can cause changes to the cells in your cervix, that may develop into cervical cancer if left untreated.
+HPV is a common virus that causes most cervical changes and almost all cervical cancers.
+Regular cervical screening is the best way to protect yourself from cervical cancer.

 It can take up to 10-15 years for cervical cancer to develop.
 Long-term HPV infection causes the cell changes that lead to cervical cancer.